 - Wait at least 10 minutes so that the machine can start up and configure itself correctly.

-- Click Elastic IPs and check the box next to your Elastic IP.
+- If you notice that your machine Instance no longer has your Elastic IP associated with it, click Elastic IPs and check the box next to your Elastic IP.

 - Click Actions > Associate Address, choose your instance from the drop-down list, and click Associate.